Jamie Collins (footballer, born 1978)

-James Collins (born 28 May 1978) is an English former professional footballer who played in The Football League for Crewe Alexandra.

-He is currently Assistant Interim Head Coach at Wolverhampton Wanderers.

-He is also Head Coach of the Wolverhampton Wanderers U21’s.
+James Collins (born 28 May 1978) is an English former professional footballer and manager, who is currently the head coach of the Wolverhampton Wanderers U23's.

 Collins holds the UEFA Pro licence, UEFA - A licence and is one of 16 selected coaches to graduate on the Level 5 elite coaches award.

 Collins made his Crewe debut in a 3–3 draw at Bury on 26 August 1997, and just over a year later scored his first Crewe goal in a 2–1 win over Bradford City on 28 August 1998.